Students from all North Carolina law schools and members of the North Carolina Bar invited

 Students from all North Carolina law schools and young lawyers are invited as are any member of the North Carolina bar.
 The program will inform college and law students and attorneys, about federal judgeships with a spotlight on bankruptcy judgeships.

 Admission is free, but those interested should register as space is limited.
-Campbell Law will share the registration link once it’s live.
+Registration is available here.

 The event will feature a live webcast of a national roundtable discussion from Washington, D.C., followed by a local roundtable discussions in 19 cities between federal judges at all levels, members of the bar and law students.
 Campbell Law will announce the roundtable’s featured guests at a later date.